MicrosoftLearning/dp-420-cosmos-db-dev/instructions/03-connect-app-cs.md

     The two constants sit outside the markers because they don't change until Task 6.

-    > [!WARNING]
-    > `DangerousAcceptAnyServerCertificateValidator` disables SSL certificate validation. ***Use this setting only for the local emulator; never use it in production code***.
+    > &#9888; `DangerousAcceptAnyServerCertificateValidator` disables SSL certificate validation. ***Use this setting only for the local emulator; never use it in production code***.
 Alternatively, import the emulator certificate as described in [Import the emulator's TLS/SSL certificate](/azure/cosmos-db/how-to-develop-emulator#import-the-emulators-tlsssl-certificate) and omit the custom `HttpClientFactory`.

 1. To verify the connection, read account properties.
 These lines stay in the file for the whole exercise: